Glen Springs: Plan

 Amy Grossman was searching the internet for springs close to Gainesville when she came upon a reference to Glen Springs.
 With some effort, she was able to visit the spring in person, and was acutely disappointed at the condition of the spring and surroundings.
 As a graduate student at the University of Florida in 2010, she proposed a project for her class: create a plan to resurrect Glen Springs.
 The instructor was Dr. Robert L. Knight, who also worked at the Florida Springs Institute as director.
 Knight endorsed the idea, and the result was the Glen Springs Restoration Plan (GSRP).

 The GSRP was intended to draw attention to the resource, outline the history of the spring, identify current problems, and suggest possible resolutions.

 Assistance was provided by the Wildlife Foundation of Florida, who made a $2,500 grant to help create an "action plan" and a PowerPoint presentation.
 Wetland Solutions, Inc. provided technical support, and the Howard T. Odum Florida Springs Institute (FSI) published, disseminated and publicized the original report.

 Two years later, the original document was expanded with septic tank pollution information, updated with new pictures, and re-released in October, 2012.
 The Florida Springs Institute began working with a group of Elks members to improve Glen Springs.
 If the site was listed on the National Register of Historic Places, it would be easier to fund the restoration.
 The Elks want to retain the pool, while FSI seeks to restore the spring to its natural state and improve flow and water quality.
 On April 21, 2012, the Elks Club hosted a cleanup day at the spring and invited community members to participate.
 Linda Califf led the Elks members and volunteers spent six hours raking algae, pressure washing and removing debris from the three pools.

 In May 2012, Dr. Knight asked the city to support a restoration plan, but the commission is waiting to see what happens with privately funded efforts before they commit to the plan.
+As of 2023, no actions of any consequence had been taken regarding springs in Florida, which are in rapid decline.